bmay15/FileIO/README.md

 # FileIO

-Writing to and reading from files
+Writing to and reading from lots of files.

+Copyright 2018